 It was overcast and light fog flowed in the air.
-I sat on my porch, overlooking the lake, sipped my coffee, ate my breakfast, and formulated a game plan.
+Sitting on my porch overlooking the lake, I sipped my coffee, ate my breakfast, and formulated a game plan.
 With a couple fishing spots in mind, I quickly finished my oatmeal, blueberries, strawberries, bananas, granola and honey, proceeded to the boat, started her up, and cruised to the first spot in mind.
 A spot with some weeds.

 The first spot was fairly deep (15 -18ft) with tall weeds throughout the area.
 I could see small bait fish and yellow perch swimming around the tops of the weeds.
 I fished for about 40 minutes.
 Using the trolling motor, moving quietly, I managed to catch a smallmouth that weighted 2 lb.
 2 oz.
 Not ideal, but the fight was appreciated.
 It was time to move.

 The next spot was off a point surrounded by four white buoys.
 The buoys indicated structures below, which were large wooden crates of rocks.
 A great spot for a bass to be lurkin’.

 I anchored 15 to 20 yards out from the buoys, chilled for a sec to let things settle, and cast my white/green plastic worm right over the rocks.
 Instantly, the Bass whacked it, darted back and forth, and broke the surface.
 Right then and there, I knew it was a nice one.
 The adrenaline was pumping, and I was tuned in.
 Assuming, I had the Bass hooked well, I loosened my drag, and let the fish run and tire out.
 After about five minutes, the fight was over, and I pulled the Bass into the boat.